zerynth/docs/docs/develop/index.md

 1.  connect your device to the machine.
 The “Devices Management Widget” notifies the devices list update with a yellow blink;
 2.  select the device from the dropdown menu;
-3.  click on the “Zerynth” button.
+3.  click on the “Z” button.
 Zerynth Studio will guide you in the entire process through info messages displayed in the log console section at the bottom of the screen.

 !!! note
 	“Powered by Zerynth” devices are accompained by a redeemable code that can be inserted in the above window and exchanged for a free virtual machine license.

 !!! warning
 	Some devices require to be set in Device Firmware Update (DFU) mode in order to allow their registration and the flashing of the Zerynth Virtual Machine.
-Detailed guides on how to put them in DFU mode is available in the [Supported Devices](/latest/reference/boards/Supported_Devices/) section of the documentation.
+Detailed guides on how to put them in DFU mode is available in the [Supported Devices](../reference/boards/index.md) section of the documentation.

-Once registration has been performed, the user is given the option to create a Virtual Machine for the registered device by clicking again the “Z” button.
+Once registration has been performed, you are given the option to create a Virtual Machine for the registered device by clicking again the “Z” button.

 ![](img/create%20a%20Virtual%20Machine.png)